Climate of Hawaii: Temperature

 Temperatures at sea level generally range from highs of 84–88 F during the summer months to 79–83 F during the winter months.
 Rarely does the temperature rise from above 90 °F or drop below 60 °F at lower elevations.
 Temperatures are lower at higher altitudes.
 During the winter, snowfall is common at the summits of Mauna Kea and Mauna Loa on Hawaiʻi Island.
 On Maui, the summit of Haleakalā occasionally experiences snowfall, but snow had never been observed below 7500 ft before February 2019, when snow was observed at 6200 ft and fell at higher elevations in amounts large enough to force Haleakalā National Park to close for several days.
 The record low temperature in Honolulu is 52 F on January 20, 1969.

 Overall Hawaiʻi is getting hotter, with global warming being a possible cause.
 Temperatures of 90 °F and above are uncommon, with the exception of dry, leeward areas.
-In the leeward areas, temperatures may reach into the low 90s several days during the year, but temperatures higher than these are unusual.
+In the leeward areas, temperatures may reach into the low 90s °F or 32-34 °C several days during the year, but temperatures higher than these are unusual.
 The highest temperature ever recorded on the islands was 100 °F on April 27, 1931, in Pāhala.
 The surface waters of the open ocean around Hawaiʻi range from 75 °F between late February and early April, to a maximum of 82 °F in late September or early October.
 In the United States, only Florida has warmer surf temperatures.

 The Pacific High, and with it the trade wind zone, moves north and south with changing angle of the sun, so that it reaches its northernmost position in the summer.
 This brings trade winds during the period of May through September, when they are prevalent 80 to 95 percent of the time.
 From October through April, the heart of the trade winds moves south of Hawaiʻi; thus there average wind speeds are lower across the islands.
 Due to Hawaiʻi being at the northern edge of the tropics (mostly above 20 latitude), there are only weak wet and dry seasons unlike many tropical climates.